oceanprotocol/docs/predictoor/pdr-faq.md

 ## Predictoor FAQ
 <details>

-<summary>How Predictoor compare to prediction markets?
+<summary>How does Predictoor compare to prediction markets?
 Like Predictoor, they use \$ for accountability.</summary>

 Prediction markets are for one-off predictions like “will Biden win in 2024?” whereas Predictoor-style prediction feeds are for a continuous stream of predictions.